securego/gosec/README.md

 within a section of code, while continuing to scan for other problems.
 To do this, you can list the rule(s) to be suppressed within the `#nosec` annotation, e.g: `/* #nosec G401 */` or `// #nosec G201 G202 G203`

+You could put the description or justification text for the annotation.
+The justification should be after the rule(s) to suppress and start with two or more dashes, e.g: `// #nosec G101 G102 -- This is a false positive`

 In some cases you may also want to revisit places where `#nosec` annotations have been used.
 To run the scanner and ignore any `#nosec` annotations you can do the following: